 Staying properly hydrated has many health benefits.
 Daily water consumption promotes cardiovascular health, enhances skin’s elasticity, regulates body temperature, reduces dry mouth, and eliminates waste from the body.
 Having access to safe, decontaminated water right from the kitchen tap can help make it easier to meet your body’s need for hydration.

 Countertop water filters are nonpermanent appliances that typically are placed on the counter adjacent to the sink to remove contaminants, such as chemicals, parasites, and bacteria, from tap water.
 Countertop models are often preferred because they’re lightweight, relatively easy to install, and don’t require enormous amounts of space for operation.
-Moreover, water filters help reduce plastic waste.
+Moreover, water filters help reduce plastic waste due to bottled water purchasing.

 If you’re in the market for a countertop water filter, you’re probably looking for a filter that’s made well and that fits your unique situation.
 Keep reading to find out how to find the best countertop water filter for you, and check out the list of top picks below.